rancher/rancher.github.io/os/v1.x/en/configuration/adding-kernel-parameters/index.md

 #### Enable/Disable hypervisor service auto-enable

 RancherOS v1.1.0 added detection of Hypervisor, and then will try to download the a service called `<hypervisor>-vm-tools`.
 This may cause boot speed issues, and so can be disabled by setting `rancher.hypervisor_service=false`.

+#### Auto reboot after a kernel panic

+_Available as of v1.3_

+`panic=10` will automatically reboot after a kernel panic, 10 means wait 10 seconds before reboot.
+This is a common kernel parameter, pointing out that it is because we set this parameter by default.